 An expert in wastewater treatment plant performance assessments and process upgrades evaluation, process modeling and energy optimization, Dr. Ruqiao (Emma) Shen leads a Jacobs team at the forefront of the global conversation about the paradigm shift toward a low-carbon, low-energy and climate-resilient water sector.

-As Global Technology Leader for energy optimization and wastewater sector decarbonization, Emma regularly presents at industry conferences, and she’s also the youngest and newest member of Jacobs’ global wastewater team.
+As Global Principal for wastewater energy optimization and sector decarbonization, Emma regularly presents at industry conferences, and she’s also the youngest and newest member of Jacobs’ global wastewater team.

 Emma partners with clients to help identify projects that contribute to energy and carbon neutrality goals, and she’s been working with our global water resilience team to develop and implement climate change resilience assessments for water resource recovery facilities.